A couple of creative sorts, we met photographing a wedding and eventually had one of our own..

 Will - The one in the middle...

 I've been pointing lenses at stuff for my lunch money since the middle of the 00’s.
 I started out with medium format film cameras (the big ones on tripods) in the commercial world and had quite a few happy years in that arena, got to travel to some fabulous places and worked with some amazing people.
 Then, digital cameras got better and better, and I think I started using one as a bit of a toy.
-Being able to snap away without fear of the film running out allowed me to play and experiment.
-I took more and more pictures of people's faces and everyday life.
-Ultimately, I'm a complete people person, so I tried a wedding and the rest is history really.
+Being able to shoot without fear of the film running out allowed me to play and experiment heaps.
+I took more and more pictures of people's faces and everyday life and loved it.
+Ultimately, I'm a complete people person so I tried a wedding and the rest is history.

 I love all the bits of the work we do.* Spending the day with happy, smiley people, all having a blast is, well, a blast.
 Getting to record someone's story, or capture a super significant moment in time like a wedding day is always such a privilege.
 I love the unseen stuff too, these days we can be just as creative in the digital darkroom as we can with cameras.
 We don’t blanket process, every image is developed by hand.
 Whilst I'm not usually someone that will photoshop in a Mediterranean sunset to cover up an overcast sky, I do like to tweak every image a little to bring out it's best.

-Outside of work, I travel, I teach yoga, SUP board slowly, read (faster than I SUP board), am a hobbyist biker (also slowly), play squash terribly and jump out of aeroplanes from time to time.
-Relaxing looks like cooking and roaming with the dog.
+Outside of work, I'm a mum to Oisín, I like to travel, I teach yoga, SUP board slowly, read (faster than I SUP board), am a hobbyist biker (also slowly), play squash terribly and jump out of aeroplanes from time to time.
+Relaxing looks like cooking and roaming with the little'un.

 Chips over salad, red wine over white, real ale over lager, mountain hike over lounging on the beach, camper van (preferably our own) over hotel.

 Sarah - The one on the left...